surrealdb/surrealdb.java/README.md

 ```

 ### Planned Features
-- A complete SDK With Repository pattern.
+- A complete SDK with repository pattern.
+- Fluent API for building queries.
 - Open an issue for feature requests